 Super summery, these lovely, bright and colourful flowers on medium-weight cotton blend fabric make me want to take off my shoes and run barefoot through a meadow – mind the thistles!

-Posted by vintageporridge in Children, fabric resources, interiors, Japanese fabric, kids, material shops, Pictures, Retro fabric, Ribbons, sewing, shops, spotlight on, style, textiles, Vintage inspiration Tags: apple buttons, bambi inspired textiles, beautiful buttons, buttons, childrens fabric, cute fabrics, fabulous material, flower fabric, funky fabrics, Japanese fabric, kitsch fabrics, material buttons, rbot buttons, remakeables, textiles, trimmings
+Posted by vintageporridge in Children, Japanese fabric, kids, material shops, Retro fabric, sewing, textiles Tags: apple buttons, bambi inspired textiles, beautiful buttons, buttons, childrens fabric, cute fabrics, fabulous material, flower fabric, funky fabrics, Japanese fabric, kitsch fabrics, material buttons, rbot buttons, remakeables, textiles, trimmings

 I have been thinking of creating a resource for those in my local area of Bristol and Bath for some time now as I have been growing increasingly frustrated with the lack of fabric shops in the South West.